dnybodan/digital-systems/i2c/Readme.md

 **Discussion**

 The I2C has many timing requirements which made it really difficult to make sure timing constraints were met.
-I also spend a considerable amount of time figuring out how to properly impliment the start conditions and what not in the top module.
-This was probably the most challenging lab thus far.
+I also spend a considerable amount of time figuring out how to properly impliment the different byte sequences/repeated starts for read and write opperations.

 ## Assignment Specific Responses